bluemoonways/client-opportunity-discovery/README.md

 For custom implementation or commercial use, please <strong>Contact Us:</strong> <sub><a href="https://wa.me/923111700076"><img src="https://img.shields.io/badge/WhatsApp-25D366?logo=whatsapp&logoColor=white&style=flat-square" alt="WhatsApp"></a></sub>

 👉 [View / Download Workflow JSON](Client Opertunities Discovery.json)

-The workflow JSON has been sanitized for public GitHub use.
-Replace the `YOUR_*` placeholders with your own configuration inside n8n.

 ## 📌 Portfolio Project